gollogly/apiary-example/README.md

 # apiary-example

-An Example RESTful API Designed with apiary.
+An Example RESTful API Designed with apiary using a sample Polls API.

 https://app.apiary.io/movies243/